Michael-Bar/Credit_scoring_farmers-prototype/README.md

 # One Acre Fund predictive model

-Prototype proof-of-concept model generating predicted probabilities that *groups* of farmers will default on the repayment deadline (note that v2.0 is currently being built into OAF servers using SQL Server 2016).
+Prototype proof-of-concept model generating predicted probabilities that *groups* of farmers will default on the repayment deadline (note that real-time model is currently being built into OAF servers using SQL Server 2016).

 ## Overview